mauvilsa/tesseract-layout/README.md

 tesseract-layout - A tool for obtaining tesseract's layout analysis in Page XML format.

+# DEPRECATION

+Exactly the same functionality that this tool provides is available in the much more versatile [tesseract-recognize](https://github.com/mauvilsa/tesseract-recognize) tool.
+This tesseract-layout is considered deprecated and will no longer be supported.

 # INSTALLATION AND USAGE

     git clone https://github.com/mauvilsa/tesseract-layout